IEL Awards 2024: In-house and chambers shortlists revealed

 Standard Chartered Bank – Standard Chartered has rolled out a new global policy providing medical coverage for the treatment of menopause-related symptoms to all employees and their partners.
 To ensure the success of this new policy, the bank has also launched employee education and support programmes, including in markets where menopause is not part of the social dialogue.
 The bank’s employment law team also advised on the “Menopause in the Workplace: Impact on Women in Financial Services” report with the Fawcett Society and Financial Services Skills Commission, and supported a survey of 2,400 UK financial services sector workers to better understand the impact of the menopause and how employers can best support staff affected by the menopause.

-International Employment Law Team of the Year – In-House
+International Employment Law Team of the Year – In-house

 Canva – Canva’s employment legal team is on a mission to ensure the multinational graphic design platform’s people practices are as dynamic and forward-thinking as the company itself.
 Led by Tanem Taskin, the 12-lawyer team operates globally, supporting operations in more than 40 countries.
 The in-house team has played a pivotal role in Canva’s global expansion, successfully navigating the employment legal landscapes of Japan, Korea, Brazil, and France to launch hiring in these new markets.
 But the team’s work extends far beyond traditional legal counsel, such as by tackling key corporate governance issues like Canva’s anti-slavery strategy and supporting its commitment to CSR and philanthropic initiatives.
 The team has also been at the cutting edge of innovation, leveraging technology and AI to streamline processes and enhance efficiency.